×

 Preparation

-- Login to your service via SSH.
+• Connect to your service via SSH.

-- Ensure rclone is installed following Rclone Installation Mounting will not work without this.
+• Ensure Rclone is installed following Rclone Installation.
+Mounting will not work without this.

-- Then, create the mount and temp folder
+• Then, create the mount and temp folder

 mkdir -p ~/Stuff/Mount && mkdir ~/.tmp-rclone

-kbguides@lw902:~$ mkdir ~/scripts
+mkdir ~/scripts

-- Confirm your remote name by running
+• Confirm your remote name by running rclone listremotes and take note of the name you've set.

 rclone listremotes